-Surgical Fat Reduction for the Philadelphia, Bryn Mawr, & Newtown Square Areas
+Surgical Fat Reduction for the Bryn Mawr, Newtown Square, and Philadelphia Areas

 One of the most common plastic surgery procedures in the United States and around the world is liposuction.
-Philadelphia-area patients – including those in the Delaware, Montgomery, and Chester counties – who have difficulty shedding stubborn fat deposits and achieving the figure they want through improvements in diet, exercise, and other lifestyle changes can come to Dr. Laura Gowen and the team at the Cirillo Center for Plastic Surgery.
+Bryn Mawr and Newtown Square-area patients – including those in Philadelphia and Delaware, Montgomery, and Chester counties – who have difficulty shedding stubborn fat deposits and achieving the figure they want through improvements in diet, exercise, and other lifestyle changes can come to Dr. Laura Gowen and the team at the Cirillo Center for Plastic Surgery.
 This unwanted fat can be on various parts of the body, and in many cases, liposuction may be the only way to reduce them, as it involves the physical extraction of fatty tissue.

 This procedure is not meant to take the place of healthy weight loss efforts, and cannot be used as a viable method for this purpose.
 Patients who choose liposuction for fat removal should already be within 30 percent of a healthy, suitable goal weight, and be seeking the procedure for aesthetic reasons.
 Liposuction aims to bring better definition to the body by extracting fat to reveal the slimmer or more muscular contours hidden beneath, as well as create a sleeker, more proportionate look by shaping or sculpting the targeted body region.